Mock mode #

 --test-phase=development

 Pair with a stations/ci_station.yaml where every instrument's mock_config: covers every method the tests call.
-If a method isn't in mock_config, the mock returns None, and any downstream float(...) or arithmetic will fail loudly.
+If a method isn't in mock_config:, the stand-in returns None, and any downstream float(...) or arithmetic will fail loudly.

 Best practices #